Ellypham92/Elly-Pham---Data-Analysis-Porfolio-/README.md

 ## Introduction
 Welcome to my Github!
 My name is Elly.
 I am working as a Program Analyst at a local nonprofit in Houston, Texas.
 The unique combination of logic and technology in Data Analytics is where I realized my long commitment to the field, and I am fascinated by the process of finding meaningful insights from data.

-Here are some of the projects I've worked on, some of which are long-term projects, so I'm continuously adding more analysis to my workbook as data collection continues.
-Throughout my data analytics journey, my portfolio comprises works that I have collaborated on with my coworkers, schoolmates, and complete it idenpedently.
+Here are some of the projects I've worked on, some of which are long-term projects, so I'm continuously adding more analysis to my workbook as I continute collecting more data.
+Throughout my data analytics journey, my portfolio comprises the works that I have collaborated on with my coworkers, schoolmates, and complete it idenpedently.

 The tools that I am utilizing are R, Tableau, MySQL, Excel, Python and Orange.